How do I upgrade my MySQL 5.7 database to MySQL 8?

 1. Locate the configuration file of your application.

-2. Note down the database name, database user, database password, and database server.
+2. Note the database name, database user, database password, and database server.

 3. Open the existing database in phpMyAdmin and export it as an SQL file.